-- 7.40.
-The proposal will see Stage 1 create four additional two-hectare allotments and a balance lot, all of which can contain some form of productive activity.
+- 7.22.1.
+The proposal will see Stage 1 create one additional allotment and a balance lot, all of which can contain some form of productive activity.
 Stage 2 will see a boundary adjustment completed with no additional titles being created.
 The proposal therefore ensures the long-term protection for current and future generations.
-The proposed lots are considered to have a functional need to be located in the rural environment as the proposal will ensure that the balance lot remains of a size where productive activities occur, whilst enabling additional lots which can be utilised for rural-lifestyle use.
+The proposed lots are considered to have a functional need to be located in the rural environment as the proposal will ensure that the balance lots remain of a size where productive activities occur, whilst enabling additional lots which can be utilised for rural-lifestyle use.
 The site is quite unique where it is zoned as Rural Production however is located in a transition zone, on the buffer of the Kaikohe township, which usually is defined as rural lifestyle, to enable smaller allotments in closer proximity to small townships to enable ease of access and living for schools, places of employment and social events/activities.
-As mentioned, the proposal will still enable primary production activities to occur within the balance lot and smaller scale productive activities in the two hectare lots. - 7.41.
-The proposal is considered to protect the land from sterilisation as it is of low density and will enable a larger balance lot to continue the existing productive activities.
+As mentioned, the proposal will still enable primary production activities to occur within the balance lots across both stages. - 7.22.2.
+The proposal is considered to protect the land from sterilisation as it is of low density and will enable the larger lots to continue the existing productive activities.
 No reverse sensitivity effects are anticipated.
 Natural hazards will not be exacerbated.
-As per the Site Suitability Report, the allotments are capable of containing future onsite infrastructure. - 7.42.
+As per the Site Suitability Report, the allotments are capable of containing future onsite infrastructure. - 7.22.3.
 As has been discussed throughout this report, the character and amenity of the rural environment is maintained.